samanthamoss87/Project-1/README.md

 ### Contact Us

-- Once I have leant JavaScript i will be making the submit button talk directly to my email, so I will receive all notifications from user my email.
+- Once I have learnt JavaScript I will be making the submit button talk directly to my email, so I will receive all notifications from user my email.

 ### Audio